momofcats/react-around-api-full/README.md

 # Around the US API
+This repository contains the api for [Around the US App](https://github.com/momofcats/react-around-auth).
+The API server is buid with the Express.js and MongoDb and hosted on heroku.
 All responses come in standard JSON.
 All requests must include a content-type of application/json and the body must be valid JSON.

 Root-endpoint: